GDQuest/website/content/blender/power-sequencer/_index.md

 1. All features and keyboard shortcuts are [in the docs page](docs)
 1. For video tutorials, check the [ Power Sequencer playlist ](https://www.youtube.com/watch?v=boAhi8hWBXc&list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI) on Youtube

 Want to **give a hand**?
 Great!
-We write the docs and shortcuts straight in the [Power Sequencer source code](https://github.com/GDquest/Blender-power-sequencer/).
-If you want to write mini-tutorials, check out the [Power Sequencer Docs](https://github.com/GDquest/Blender-power-sequencer-docs/) repository!
+We write the docs and shortcuts straight in the [Power Sequencer source code](https://github.com/GDQuest/Blender-power-sequencer/).
+If you want to write mini-tutorials, check out the [Power Sequencer Docs](https://github.com/GDQuest/Blender-power-sequencer-docs/) repository!

 ![Daniel Oakey, a med school graduate and open source enthusiast, teaching video editing with Blender](./img/doakey3-beginner-tutorial.jpg)

 ## It's getting better

-At GDquest we work with and support open source software.
+At GDQuest we work with and support open source software.
 Power Sequencer is a community-driven project.
-We add new features every time we get a chance. [ Contributors ](https://github.com/GDquest/Blender-power-sequencer) are always welcome!
+We add new features every time we get a chance. [ Contributors ](https://github.com/GDQuest/Blender-power-sequencer) are always welcome!

 ![Graph showing the code contributions over time on GitHub](./img/github-activity.png)

 ## Get in touch!

 1. Want to write some Python and give a hand?
-Check our [to do list](https://github.com/GDquest/Blender-power-sequencer/issues) or [open a new issue](https://github.com/GDquest/Blender-power-sequencer/issues/new)!
+Check our [to do list](https://github.com/GDQuest/Blender-power-sequencer/issues) or [open a new issue](https://github.com/GDQuest/Blender-power-sequencer/issues/new)!
 1. Found a bug?
-Please tell us how to reproduce it [on GitHub](https://github.com/GDquest/Blender-power-sequencer/issues/new)
+Please tell us how to reproduce it [on GitHub](https://github.com/GDQuest/Blender-power-sequencer/issues/new)
-1. You can also find GDquest [on Twitter](https://twitter.com/NathanGDquest)
+1. You can also find GDQuest [on Twitter](https://twitter.com/NathanGDQuest)

 ## Excellent add-ons to use with Power Sequencer